marshmallow-code/marshmallow-select/README.rst

     # fetches everything, but in one single joined query, even if
     # fields of User (or fields of fields of user) are lazily-loaded
     joined_qry = User.schema_query(UserSchema, unlazify=True)

+TODO
+====

+0. Make default :code:`_base_query` if some sensible way of discovering the session is available (e.g. user can register the scoped_session obj or some other method of getting the current session)

+1. Some simple way of detecting & reporting if the schema "covers" the query (i.e. serializing with the schema will not produce additional queries)